 The general format for collecting information for the file and for evaluation follows the pattern described for full-time teaching faculty in this section.
 Because fewer total courses are being considered, the quantity of material requested may be scaled back, and a subset of Faculty Affairs Committee, with or without Student Faculty Affairs Committee, may conduct the review.

 Faculty Affairs Committee will send an evaluation minute to the faculty member and the faculty member's supervisor.
 A meeting of the faculty member and the Academic Dean concludes the process.

-Continuing adjunct faculty and temporary adjunct faculty (see Handbook Section K for definitions of these roles) are evaluated according to the general guidelines for full-time teaching faculty outlined in this section of the handbook.
-Evaluations are scheduled for each three years or each five courses, whichever is least frequent.
+Continuing part-time faculty and adjunct faculty (see handbook section K for definitions of these roles) are evaluated according to the general guidelines for full-time teaching faculty outlined in this section of the handbook.
+Evaluations are scheduled for every three years or every five courses, whichever is less frequent.
 After the first such evaluation, the Academic Dean in consultation with Faculty Affairs Committee may establish a different cycle if one is more appropriate to an individual circumstance.

 Section F - Procedure for Appeal and Review of Decision Not to Renew Contracts or Not to Award Tenure

 A member of the teaching faculty has the right to appeal a decision not to renew his or her contract or to award tenure.
 Faculty have this right whether the President has accepted a consensus recommendation from FAC and SFAC, has failed to accept such a recommendation, or FAC and/or SFAC themselves have failed to reach a consensus in their recommendations to the President.